 Now we all know it’s important to keep fresh food in the fridge.
 The bacteria that allows food to go off can’t really live below five degrees Celsius, so keeping our food in the fridge keeps it fresh for longer.
 Now the process of refrigeration is actually quite a straightforward one.
 If you lick the back of your hand, and then blow on it, it starts to feel cool straight away.
 That’s because as that liquid evaporates into a gas it draws heat away from the skin.

 It’s essentially an electric pump, which is pushing a refrigerant around a closed system, first along the outside of the fridge, then the inside of the fridge, before returning back to the other side of the compressor, to continue the cycle.
 Now in the old days they used to use ammonia as the refrigerant and that was quite toxic, they then changed to Freon, which you may remember as the stuff that did the damage to the ozone layer, this fridge freezer uses isobutane.
 It doesn’t really matter what the refrigerant is, it just needs to be a substance that can easily turn from a liquid to a gas and back to a liquid again.

-So starting on the high pressure side of the compressor, our refrigerant gas gets very hot, much like a bike pump gets hot as you put the air under pressure when you’re inflating a tire.
-And that heat is radiated away in this condenser coil.
-It’s like an ordinary household central heating radiator.
-And you can actually feel when it’s on, it’s very hot on this side, getting cooler as you move across so that by the time it’s over here, our refrigerant has cooled down sufficiently to be condensed into a liquid, where it goes and sits in a reservoir at the bottom of the appliance.
+So starting on the high pressure side of the compressor, our refrigerant gas gets very hot, much like a bike pump gets hot as you put the air under pressure when you’re inflating a tyre.
+That heat is radiated away in this condenser coil.
+It’s like an ordinary household central heating radiator, and you can actually feel when it’s on, it’s very hot on this side, getting cooler as you move across so that by the time it’s over here, our refrigerant has cooled down sufficiently to be condensed into a liquid, where it goes and sits in a reservoir at the bottom of the appliance.